Takashiidobe/notes/src/books/the-daily-stoic/january.md

 4. Repulsion - of bad influences
 5. Preparation - to be ready for what lies ahead
 6. Purpose - To set important priorities
-7. Assent - to learn what is and isn\'t in our control
+7. Assent - to learn what is and isn't in our control

 ## January 8th

 > We must give up many things to which we are addicted, considering them
 > to be good.
 Otherwise, courage will vanish, which should continually
 > test itself.
-Greatness of soul will be lost, which can\'t stand out
+Greatness of soul will be lost, which can't stand out
 > unless it disdains as petty what the mob regards as most desirable.
 >
 > SENECA, MORAL LETTERS, 74.12b--13